r-pufky/docs/source/services/nginx/reverse-proxies.rst

 Docker services which are down do not resolve via Docker's DNS, and therefore will trigger this condition, requiring all Docker services to be up for NGINX to function.

+Another expression is a long running NGINX server where a backend has been restarted.
+This will mark the backend as bad and NGINX will no longer serve it even though the service may be running now.

 By `specifying an explicit IP`_ no DNS lookup is required which prevents the service health check, allowing NGINX to start or run with backends down.
 This